Key takeaways

 When you sign up for a virtual office, you receive a real street address that you can use for your website, business cards, and official registrations.
 Mail sent to that address is received on your behalf, and you can have it either scanned and emailed, forwarded to another location, or held for pickup.

-When a client calls your business number, a trained receptionist answers using your company name.
+When a client calls your business number, a live receptionist answers using your company name.
 From there, they will either transfer the call, take a message on your behalf, or route it to voicemail based on your preferences.

 Who Benefits the Most from Virtual Offices?